Summary

 Tax calculation with multiple brackets

 Taxes are calculated progressively through the brackets.
-For example, for a single filter with $100,000 of taxable income in 2023, the total tax owed is calculated as follows:
+For example, for a single filer with $100,000 of taxable income in 2024, the total tax owed is calculated as follows:

-• The total tax is $17,400, with each bracket of income taxed at progressively higher rates.
+The total tax is $17,053, with each portion of income taxed at progressively higher rates.
+The marginal tax rate is 22%, and the effective tax rate is 17.1%.

 Method 1 - A modern and elegant approach